xregistry/spec/core/spec.md

 - They MUST NOT change, or extend, the semantics of the Registry - they MUST only be additional metadata to be persisted in the Registry since servers are mandated to persist all valid extensions
-- They MUST NOT use the name of an attribute defined by this specification, regardless of which entity the attribute is defined for.
-In other words, a specification defined attribute for GROUPs can not be reused as an extension for RESOURCEs
+- They MUST NOT conflict the name of an attribute defined by this specification, including the RESOURCE* and COLLECTION* attributes that are implicitly defined.
+Note that if a Resource type has the `hasdocument` attribute set the `false` then this rules does not apply for the RESOURCE* attributes as those attributes are not used for that Resource type.
 - It is RECOMMENDED that extension attributes on different objects not use the same name unless they have the exact same semantic meaning
 - It is STRONGLY RECOMMENDED that they be named in such a way as to avoid